Table of Contents

 Cluster-Cluster Replication

 Percona XtraDB ClusterMariaDB (Galera Cluster)PostgreSQLTimescaleDBThis feature allows you to create a new cluster that will be replicating from this cluster.
-One common use case is for disaster recovery by having a hot standby site/cluster which can take over when the main site/cluster has failed.
+One common use case is for disaster recovery by having a hot standby site/cluster that can take over when the main site/cluster has failed.
 Clusters can be rebuilt with an existing backup or by streaming from a primary on the source cluster.

 For MySQL-based clusters, ClusterControl will configure asynchronous MySQL replication from a primary cluster to a replica cluster.
 For PostgreSQL-based clusters, ClusterControl will configure asynchronous streaming replication between a primary cluster to a replica cluster.
-For Galera Cluster, the asynchronous replication can be optionally set up with uni-directional (primary → replica) or bi-directional (primary ↔ replica) replication.
+For the Galera Cluster, the asynchronous replication can be optionally set up with uni-directional (primary → replica) or bi-directional (primary ↔ replica) replication.

 There are two ways ClusterControl can create a replica cluster:

 - Stage cluster from a backup – Choose an existing full backup from the dropdown list.
-For MySQL or MariaDB, if none is listed, take a full backup of one of the database nodes in your cluster which have binary logging enabled.
+For MySQL or MariaDB, if none is listed, take a full backup of one of the database nodes in your cluster that have binary logging enabled.

 Once the above options have been selected, the cluster deployment wizard will appear similar to deploying a new cluster.
 See Deploy Database Cluster.

 A replica cluster will appear in the database cluster list after deployment finishes.
 You will notice the replica cluster entry has a green footer showing that it is a replica of another cluster.
 If it is a bi-directional replication, you would see a double-headed arrow (single-headed arrow for uni-directional replication) with the cluster name and ID that it is replicating from, indicating the cluster-cluster replication is now active.
-You may also see from the topology of the cluster information card (just roll over on the cluster name to see the cluster information card to appear) and you should see the topology view similar to the example below:
+You may also see from the topology of the cluster information card (just roll over on the cluster name to see the cluster information card appear) and you should see the topology view similar to the example below:

 We highly recommend users to enable cluster-wide read-only on the replica cluster.
 Disable read-only only when promoting the replica cluster as the new primary cluster.